ciamic/maddpg/README.md

 ## Introduction
 This repo contains:
-- an implementation of a MAPDDPG algorithm
+- an implementation of a MADDPG algorithm
 - a solution to the [Udacity Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893 "Udacity Deep Reinforcement Learning Nanodegree") Project 3, Collaboration and Competition

 ### Project details